kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

     D. Median nerve
     E. Ulnar nerve

-#### Answer: ?. ?
+#### Answer: E. Ulnar nerve - ?

 ### Q422
 With regard to the hand:

-    A. All the lumbricals are supplied by the median nerve
+    A. All the lumbricals are supplied by the median nerve - ?
-    B. All the interossei are supplied by the ulnar nerve
+    B. All the interossei are supplied by the ulnar nerve - ?
     C. The palmar interossei abduct the fingers
-    D. It is supplied by a single palmar arterial arch
+    D. It is supplied by a single palmar arterial arch - F
     E. Duyutren's contracture is caused by ischemic contracture of the intrinsic muscles of the hand

-#### Answer: ?. ?
+#### Answer: E. Duyutren's contracture is caused by ischemic contracture of the intrinsic muscles of the hand - ?

 ### Q423
 Which of the following agents is a thrombolytic?